 1. Stars Chart

 If you love astronomy and like to discover something new every time you gaze into the night sky, you should have this app on your device.
-With state of the art GPS technology and virtually accurate 3D universe, the Star Chart gives you the current location of every major star and planet visible from Earth.
+With state of the art GPS technology and the virtually accurate 3D universe, the Star Chart gives you the current location of every major star and planet visible from Earth.

 With all the 88 constellations, the entire Messier catalog of deep-sky objects, and a powerful Time Shift feature that allows you to unravel 10,000 years of history and future, it is perhaps the most powerful app for stargazing.